 Holy Cow!
 You discover you’re not the only one with this problem.
 You find tutorials on how to fix the problem and then stumble across a wonderful person letting you know that this particular problem is a manufacturer defect and parts and labor are covered for two years!
 YES!

 Not so fast.
 When you call the manufacturer, they tell you your particular model number is not on the list.
 Really?
 You research a little more and find your model number on the list.
 Bonus!
 Call the manufacturer back and get a different person whom is much more willing to help.
-(If you are having the same type of problem, check out this link for more information.)

 Of course it takes a few weeks to get that appointment but, when you do, you’re told you purchased the appliance three years ago, not two.
 You are giddy with excitement because … drum roll please … you are super organized and still have the receipt along with all the owner’s manuals in a handy dandy notebook.
 Score!